 For monorepos or large codebases, you can place AGENTS.md files in subdirectories.
 Agents read the nearest file in the directory tree, so each package can have tailored instructions:Example

-For organization-wide workflows that apply across all projects, use slash commands instead.
+For organization-wide workflows that apply across all projects, use organization skills.

 Next steps